gaperez64/acacia-bonsai/doc/tacas23/etc/Readme.txt

   $ cd acacia-bonsai

-  $ ./self-benchmark.sh -b ab/syntcomp21/0s-20s -t 1
+  $ ./self-benchmark.sh -b ab/syntcomp21/crit -t 1
-  [wait 8 hours for completion]
+  [wait 8 hours for completion of benchmarking of 25 versions of Acacia-Bonsai]

   $ for tool in ab strix ltlsynt aca+; do \
+      rm -f build_best/benchmarked; \
-      ./self-benchmark.sh -c best -b $tool/syntcomp21/0s-20s -t 1; \
+      ./self-benchmark.sh -f -c best -b $tool/syntcomp21/crit -t 1; \
       mv _bm-logs/best.json _bm-logs/$tool.json; \
     done
-  [wait 1 hour for completion]
+  [wait 1 hour for completion of benchmarking of the best version of Acacia-Bonsai, and of competing tools]

   $ mkdir mkplottable

   $ for f in _bm-logs/*.json; do \
-      ../doc/benchmarks/meson-to-mkplot.sh ${f/json/} $f > mkplottable/$f; \
+      doc/benchmarks/meson-to-mkplot.sh $(basename $f .json) $f > mkplottable/$(basename $f); \
     done

   $ ~/mkplot/mkplot.py --lloc='upper left' --ymin=1e-2 --ylog -b pdf --save-to plot.pdf mkplottable/*.json
-    [~/acacia-bonsai/_bm-logs/plot.pdf contains a plot of the benchmarking of the different options of Acacia-Bonsai and other tools.]
+    [~/acacia-bonsai/plot.pdf contains a plot of the benchmarking of the different options of Acacia-Bonsai and other tools]

+Remarks:
-The last command creates plots based on a set of benchmarks.
+- The last command creates plots based on the set of all benchmarks.
 To plot Acacia-Bonsai against other tools, use, instead of mkplottable/*.json, mkplottable/{ab,strix,ltlsynt,aca+}.json .
+- These benchmarks are run with a 10s timeout and rely on a fairly arbitrary subset of all the available tests, hence the overall shape of the final graph might differ from the one presented in the paper.
+Replace '/syntcomp21/crit' with '/syntcomp21/all' to run all tests and use '-t 6' instead of '-t 1' to use a 60s timeout (allow for a few hours per benchmark).
+See below for more information.

 * Installing the artifact and the project's dependencies